warroyo/tpk8s-custom-capabilities/README.md

 tanzu package repository add custom-cap-repo --url ghcr.io/warroyo/tpk8s-custom-capabilities/custom-cap-repo:1.0.0
 ```

-at this point you should see the capability in the UI and be able to install it following the normal process for any capability
+at this point you should see the capability in the UI and be able to install it following the normal process for any capability.
+In this example you will need chaneg the package install name to `external-secrets` before clickng "install" becuase the helm chart uses this name in places that don't allow special characters.

 ![alt text](image.png)